IsmailKefokeris/COM528-Assignment-AE2/UMLmodel/DESIGNDOCUMENTATION.md

 | 20	| 	Anonymous or non admin user tries accessing user modification page | 	Directed to empty page with an error message stating they must be logged in.	| 	Same as Expected.	| 	Pass	|
 | 21	| Non adming user tries accessing modification user page for another user | 	Redirects them with error message saying they must be logged into that user to modify it or be an admin.	| 	Same as Expected.	| 	Pass	|

+# Features for Each Role:

+## Anonymous
+  •	Any user who is viewing the site but has not logged in.
+  •	Unable to checkout.
+## Admin
+  •	Able to add and remove and modify items from the catalogue.
+  •	Able to able to view and modify users in the system.
+  •	Able to able to view and modify orders in the system.
+## Customer
+  •	Any user who has created an account and may have created orders.
+## Deactivated
+  •	A user whose account has been deactivated.
+This user cannot log into the system but details of previous orders will be retained for the administrator to see.